Paul Cox has achieved plenty of success at One Call Stadium since his appointment as Mansfield Town manager in May 2011.

 Our assistant-manager, who is approaching 500 career appearances, is currently in his third stint at One Call Stadium, following previous spells with us in the 2001/02 and 2004/05 campaigns respectively.

-Murray, who also played at youth international level for England earlier in his career, has also played at club level for Kidderminster Harriers, Torquay United, Macclesfield Town and Luton Town, amongst others.
+Murray, who was an England youth international earlier in his career, has also represented Kidderminster Harriers, Torquay United, Macclesfield Town and Luton Town, amongst others, at club level.

 First Team Coach